machination/machination/doc/workers.rst

 object (package, printer, environment variable) being added to the system.
 The wu element will contain the XML to be added and a ``pos`` attribute indicating the relative xpath of an existing sibling to be added after (where ordering is important).
+The special relative xpath '<first>' indiciates that the element should be added as the first child of its parent.

 .. code-block:: xml

   <!-- add emacs after vi -->

   <wu id='/status/worker[@id="packageman"]/package[@id="emacs"]'